oliviadavis593/LeagueSponsor/README.md

 # LeagueSponsor 🏆

--  [LeagueSponsor](https://leaguesponsor.oliviadavis593.vercel.app/) is a fully responsive full-stack React application designed for the LeagueSide company tech interview!
+-  [LeagueSponsor](https://leaguesponsor.oliviadavis593.vercel.app/) is a fully responsive full-stack React application designed to get leagues more sponsorships!
 The backend repo can be found [here](https://github.com/oliviadavis593/LeagueSponser-API).

 ## How to use the app 📓
 Two options are possible in the application: Create a league or find leagues to sponsor.